PlanetX-Labs/planetx-labs.github.io/docs/user-guide/pc-mac/dasset-im.md

 When using DASSET IM for the first time, you must select a DASSET device to act as your **chat server**.
 Once selected, you can freely chat with all users connected to that device, and all chat history will be stored on the same server.
 Each chat server runs on a single DASSET device.
 All users bound to that device can communicate with each other through the server.

 - **Note 1**: To protect user privacy, DASSET does not automatically create chat server accounts for all users bound to a device.
 If users on the same device want to chat with each other, they must first select the same chat server.
 - **Note 2**: Each chat server is independent.
-Think of it as having a WeChat server hosted in your home or office.
+Think of it as having a private WhatsApp server hosted in your home or office.
 Only users connected to the same server can communicate.
 DASSET users on different servers cannot chat with each other.
 - **Note 3**: Cross-server instant messaging is not supported.
 Accounts connected to different chat servers cannot communicate across devices.

 When you first enter the chat interface, DASSET displays all the DASSET devices bound to your account and prompts you to select one as your chat server.
 If a device does not support the chat application, you will see a red message stating **This device does not support chat services**.
 This usually occurs because the device firmware has not been updated to the latest version or the hardware is not capable of running chat services.
 A single account can bind to multiple chat servers, but you can only be connected to one chat server at a time.
 Chatting is limited to users on that active server.